 Crop residue management begins at harvest.
 Cut the crop at a height that would provide STP of more than 40.
 Spread the straw and chaff uniformly.
 Harrowing before seeding can be an effective way of spreading excess straw; however, harrowing can reduce STP.
 If a hoe drill is to be used in seeding winter wheat, the straw must be well chopped and spread uniformly.
 Most no-till drills should be able to seed into stubble left for snow trapping without plugging.

 Optimum seeding dates range from August 20 in the northeast to September 15 in the southwest corner of the province.
-As a guide, the Winter Wheat Production Manual [shows the optimum date for no-till seeding winter wheat into standing stubble as:
+The optimum date for no-till seeding winter wheat into standing stubble is: